-Enable Multicast for stream The DCS-2132L allows you to multicast each of the available streams via group address and specify the TTL value for each stream.
+Enable The DCS-2136L allows you to multicast each of the Multicast for available streams via group address and specify the TTL stream value for each stream.
 Enter the port and TTL settings you wish to use if you do not want to use the defaults.